narious/hipe-master/README.md

 VERSION INFORMATION
 -------------------

+1.10 beta -- 28 Feb 2020

+Attempted to commit some fixes that were not in the tree.
+Replaced the old HIPE_OP_SET_BACKGROUND_SRC operation with a more general HIPE_OP_SET_STYLE_SRC operation (can be used with the "background-image" style attribute for the same functionality.
+Since the old instruction has been removed, existing code that used this operation should be modified.

 1.09 beta -- 9 Jul 2019

 Numerous improvements.
 An instruction framework for modal dialog box implementation is now provided.